-During the period, the school has seen significant investment in Capital projects both through investment directly from the school and devolved capital funds with additions of £355k with £29k of assets currently under construction.
-The school has successful secured £457,328 from section 106 funds associated with local developments allowing us to expand our canteen which is due to be completed in early 2018.
+During the period, the school has seen significant investment in Capital projects both through investment directly from the school and devolved capital funds with additions of £1,003k.
+The school was successful in obtaining funds from local development to support a canteen extension of £515k.